-- Orange County NAACP, which helps us understand the historical and current challenges of people of color in our community.
+- Northern Orange NAACP (chapter 5427), which helps us stand in solidarity with the historical and current challenges of people of color in our community.
 Attending community forums on race relations, study group participation, voter registration drives, and attendance of monthly meetings are ways of supporting this important organization.

 - Orange County Justice United, an interfaith, broad based community power organization dedicated to developing institutional leaders to organize their communities and take effective action on the social justice issues that affect our local community.
 Justice United is currently focused on two initiatives: increasing the diversity of teachers and other staff in the Orange County public school system, and advocating for affordable housing in our county.